-- The Council has defined (a) as former members of the Regular Armed Forces as set out in the regulations, who left the Forces in the last ten years. - 3.3 Applicants will not be awarded points under reasonable or additional preference categories (see categories at paragraph 12.3), if these are only awarded because a 'restricted person' as defined by Part 7 of the Housing Act 1996 has been taken into account. - 3.4 Priority of applicants may be reduced by the team manager where the Council is satisfied that the applicant has knowingly made their situation worse in order to receive additional priority. - 3.5 Rutland County Council will assess a range of factors in determining the relative priority of applicants for accommodation within the reasonable preference and additional preference categories.
+- 3.3 Applicants will not be awarded points under reasonable or additional preference categories (see categories at paragraph 12.3), if these are only awarded because a 'restricted person' as defined by Part 7 of the Housing Act 1996 has been taken into account. - 3.4 Priority of applicants may be reduced by the team manager where the Council is satisfied that the applicant has knowingly made their situation worse in order to receive additional priority. - 3.5 Rutland County Council will assess a range of factors in determining the relative priority of applicants for accommodation within the reasonable preference and additional preference categories.
 These are set out in the priority points scheme and, where applicable, through the use of quotas and in line with the legislation and Code of Guidance. - 3.6 The Rutland Health and Wellbeing Board continues to recognise that housing is one of the wider determinants of health.
-It prioritises good quality housing and helping to address fuel poverty and homelessness, delivered through partnership working.
-This is furthered by the Government's reasonable preference categories for housing allocations.
+It prioritises good quality housing and helping to address fuel poverty and homelessness, delivered through partnership This is furthered by the Government's reasonable preference categories for housing allocations.
 These include homelessness; people occupying insanitary, overcrowded or otherwise unsatisfactory housing and people who need to move on medical, disability, hardship or welfare grounds.
 The Housing Allocation Policy addresses these and awards points where appropriate for Category 1 Property Hazards, Homelessness, Lacking Amenities, Medical Grounds, Overcrowding, Separated Families, Social Need and Staying Contact with Children.
 The Council's Homelessness Strategy emphasises the promotion of wellbeing through services for people in need, such as children and young people, those at risk of being homeless and those with specific needs. - 3.7 The Council may decide to provide a quota of properties for securing accommodation for applicants, in cases where the Council has a full homelessness duty under Part 7 of the Housing Act 1996.
 (This will not include any households that are intentionally homeless.)
 This is an operational decision which would be made by the responsible Director, in consultation with the relevant Portfolio Holder.
 Any quota system may apply generally, or to properties that are of particular types or in particular locations.
 These would still be allocated in points order, provided there were no other relevant factor in the view of the team manager.
 Examples of relevant factors may include the need to prevent a household entering temporary accommodation and incurring an additional move, or the need for a household to move out of temporary accommodation because its location or nature was causing them difficulties.
 Any quota system put in place would be subject to regular review and would not interfere with homeless applicants receiving offers in the normal way, outside of the quota.